 Glistening, moist, bright red or autumn brown patches are sharply demarcated (defined) from the surrounding normal-looking skin.
 Some dark red or brownish stippling (numerous small dots or specks) may be seen.
-The distribution is often symmetrical affecting the glans penis and adjacent foreskin.
+The distribution is often symmetrical affecting the glans penis and adjacent foreskin, described as 'kissing' lesions.